ABOUT OUR ALOCASIA ZEBRINA

 Hello!
 I’m Zara the Alocasia Zebrina.
 My unusual stems and lush dark green leaves make me rather popular indeed.
 Just one look at my interesting pattern leaves and it’s impossible for anyone to resist me.
 I answer to many names such as the zebra plant, zebrina plant and most commonly the elephant ear plant due to my leaves resembling the ears of an elephant (well, apparently!).

 I grow in tropical rainforests full of filtered and dappled light with high humidity.
 If I’m placed in direct sunlight then it could cause my beautiful green leaves to turn yellow.
 I can be sensitive to drafts and heat exposure so it’s best to keep me away from the radiator.
+If Alocasia's are your thing, take a look at my brother Frank the stingray Alocasia.

 My unusual zebra-like stems are sure to catch the attention of family and friends no matter where you place me.

-Big Height (including nursery pot) 70-85cm; pot diameter 19cm.
+Big height (including nursery pot) 70-85cm; pot diameter 19cm.
 (Fits 20-22cm decorative pot)

 DID YOU KNOW?